mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 So, overall, `5` has type `p`, as long as `p` is a *numeric* type.
 For example, writing `5 :: Bool` would be forbidden, thanks to that restriction.

 The exact mechanism at play here will not be discussed right now.
-We still have to cover a few basics before we can explain it fully and in details.
+We still have to cover a few basics before we can explain it fully and in detail.
 But perhaps you've heard it about it already - it's called *typeclasses*.
 We will learn about typeclasses very soon.
 After we do, this whole type description will be absolutely clear to you.

-For now, however, we don't really need to go into specifics.
+For now, however, we don't need to go into specifics.
 Throughout this article, we will use concrete, specific types, so that you don't get confused.
 I am just warning you about the existence of this mechanism so that you don't get unpleasantly surprised and discouraged when you investigate the types of functions or values on your own.

 Which I encourage you to do!
 Half of reading Haskell is reading the types, and you should be getting used to that.